The King Lab investigates the contemporary evolution and ecology of

-We are a diverse and multi-disciplinary team based in the Department of Zoology, University of Oxford.
-We test evolutionary hypotheses using a diversity of host-parasite (mostly host-microbe) systems across the tree of life – from snails, insects, and worms to bacteria and viruses – using a combination of experimental evolution, state-of-the-art genomics technology, field work, and theory.
-Our research focuses on links between host-parasite interactions and big questions in evolutionary biology:
+We test evolutionary and ecological hypotheses on a diversity of infectious disease systems across the tree of life.
+We use an integrated combination of experimental evolution, state-of-the-art genomics approaches, field collections for hypothesis-driven pathogen surveillance, comparative analyses, and theory.
+Our research focuses on links between host-pathogen interactions and big topics in biology:

 ⦁ Sexual reproduction

 The continual evolution of pathogens makes disease control challenging.
 We leverage our understanding of evolution to predict and mitigate against the dynamics of emerging and endemic pathogens.